-While in exile in Holland, Locke focused his energies primarily on the Essay, but he also found the time to write a series of letters to his newly fathered friend Edward Clarke.
+While in exile in Holland, Locke focused his energies primarily on the Essay Concerning Human Understanding, but he also found the time to write a series of letters to his newly fathered friend Edward Clarke.
 Clarke was unsure how best to raise his son and turned to Locke (a childless bachelor) for help.
-It was these letters (with some minor additions and changes) that Locke published as Some Thoughts Concerning Education in 1693.
+It was these letters (with some minor additions and changes) that Locke published as Some Thoughts Concerning Educationin 1693.

 In 1688 William of Orange led the Glorious Revolution, and Locke was able to return to England.
-In 1689 he published the Essay Concerning Human Understanding and the Two Treatises of Government.
+In 1689 he published the Essay Concerning Human Understanding and his two Treatises of Government.
 Locke lived out the rest of his days quietly.
-When he died, in October of 1704, he had just completed the notes for the fifth edition of the Essay, and was still at work on three books concerning religion and politics.
+When he died, in October of 1704, he had just completed the notes for the fifth edition of the Essay Concerning Human Understanding, and was still at work on three books concerning religion and politics.